 Golden Retrievers make loyal and reliable companions for all family members, including children and other pets.

 Husky” is an umbrella term used for lots of different types of sled-type dogs.

-The Labrador Retriever is one of the most popular breeds in the US due to its even temperament and intelligence.
+The Labrador Retriever was the most popular dog breed in the US in 2017 and 2018 due to its even temperament and intelligence.